wallymathieu/assertfail/_posts/2024-11-18-Clean-Architecture-Comparison-continued.md

 A year ago I did a [clean architecture comparison](https://assertfail.gewalli.se/2023/12/02/Clean-Architecture-Comparison.html) for some clean architecture implementation samples online.
 One of the conclusions was that I did not look into how much each implementation chooses to marry different frameworks and libraries.

 Since then, we have seen some updates to existing solutions.
-We see one solution that has been archived [eShopOnWeb](https://github.com/dotnet-architecture/eShopOnWeb), that was deeply influenced by [@ardalis](https://github.com/ardalis), why we might assume that the spirit of that architecture lives on in [nimblepros/eShopOnWeb](https://github.com/nimblepros/eShopOnWeb).
+We see one solution that has been archived [eShopOnWeb](https://github.com/dotnet-architecture/eShopOnWeb), that was deeply influenced by [@ardalis](https://github.com/ardalis), that sample now lives on in [nimblepros/eShopOnWeb](https://github.com/nimblepros/eShopOnWeb).
 Some are not popular enough that it makes sense to keep them in this comparison.
 In this post we focus on C#.

 ## Overview